MemoSainz/Portfolio/README.md

 > [!IMPORTANT]
 > ES: Este repositorio es una recopilación de mis proyectos personales a lo largo de mi estudio en programación y código desde el 2022 hasta el 2025.
 > <br>
->     Además los subí a Netlify la mayoría de proyectos en Github.
+>     Además los subí la mayoría de mis Proyectos de GitHub (los que no necesitan terminal) a Netlify.
 La gran mayoría están disponibles en inglés.
 <br> <hr>

 > [!IMPORTANT]
 > EN: This repository is a compilation of my personal proyects since the beggining of my studies in programming and coding from 2022 to 2025<br>
->     I also uploaded them to Netlify most of my Github Projects.
+>     I also uploaded most of my Github Projects (the non-terminal ones) to Netlify.
 The vast majority are in English.
 <hr>

 <div align="center">